TelemTobi/swift-networking/README.md

 # Swift Networking

 A Swift package that makes network requests easier and more maintainable in your iOS, macOS, and other Apple platform applications.
-It provides a type-safe, clean API with powerful features like environment switching, authentication handling, and JSON mapping.
+It provides a type-safe, clean API with powerful features like environment switching, request interception, and JSON mapping.

 [![Swift](https://img.shields.io/badge/Swift-5.9+-orange.svg)](https://swift.org)
 [![SPM](https://img.shields.io/badge/SPM-Compatible-brightgreen.svg)](https://swift.org/package-manager)